pursvir/zed-todotxt/README.md

 Clone this repo.
 Then open Zed, go to "Extensions" settings, click **"Install dev extension"** and select the directory containing this repository contents.

+# Zed tasks

+This repository comes with several [Zed tasks](https://zed.dev/docs/tasks) which you can invoke to do actions with currently focused todo.txt file.

+To make them work make sure that you have [todo.sh](https://github.com/todotxt/todo.txt-cli) installed and that it supports [environment variables overriding](https://github.com/todotxt/todo.txt-cli/pull/462).

 # Custom highlighting

 ## due: key-values